The cosmopolitan city of Melbourne is your starting point for enjoying the delights of Phillip Island.

 The Melbourne Museum covers local history as well as natural history.

 For art enthusiasts, visit the National Gallery of Victoria International collection in St Kilda Road, just over Princes Bridge from the CBD.

 The Australian collection is housed in The Ian Potter Centre at Federation Square.
 As well as artworks post-1835, there is a wonderful collection of aboriginal works.

 Access to both galleries is free except for major travelling exhibitions.

 Melbourne is a fashion capital.
 As well as major department stores on Bourke Street Mall, find chic or funky fashion boutiques in the laneways and arcades.

-The city is a mecca for interstate shoppers during sales!
+The city is a mecca for interstate shoppers from all around Australia during sales!

 Two arcades which are a must see are The Block on Collins Street and the Royal Arcade on Bourke Street.

-The Block was built in 1893 in the
+The Block Arcade was built in 1893 in the

 Italianate style and has beautiful mosaic floors.